projectdiscovery/nuclei-ai-extension/README.md

 ### Chrome Web Store

-Download and install the extension from the official extension store (coming-soon).
+Download and install the extension from the official extension store (coming soon).

 ## Usage

 ### Any Webpage:

-To generate nuclei templates from selected text on any website using the context menu:
+To generate Nuclei templates from selected text on any website using the context menu:

 1. **Select** the vulnerability information from any website, blog, or tweet.
-2. Right-click to open the context menu and select the **Generate nuclei template** option.
+2. Right-click to open the context menu and select the **Generate Nuclei template** option.
 3. If needed, make any changes to improve or update the prompt.
 4. Click on the **Generate** button.
 5. The AI will generate a Nuclei Template based on the selected text.